Builds a forest plot from standardized coefficient data or directly from a fitted model.

 Border color for shaded rows.

-- zero_line
+- stripe_alpha

-Line type for the null reference line.
+Line type for the reference line.

-- zero_line_colour
+- ref_color

-Color for the null reference line.
+Color for the reference line.

 Value